Ministerial and Parliamentary Services (MaPS) arranges security, including measures such as:

-- experiences any suspicious incident, you or your staff should contact the Australian Federal Police immediately.
+- if you witness any suspicious incident, you or your staff should contact your Australian Federal Police liaison contact immediately.

-In either case, report any damage to the contracted Property Services Provider and your State Manager as soon as possible so that any necessary arrangements can be made to secure the premises.
-To notify the loss, damage or theft of equipment or assets provided by Ministerial and Parliamentary Services, complete:
+In either case, report any damage to the contracted property services provider and your State Manager as soon as possible.
+To notify the loss, damage or theft of equipment or assets provided by MaPS, complete:

-A Notifiable Incident Flowchart is available to assist in determining which incidents need to be reported to Comcare.
-Notify your Ministerial and Parliamentary Services State Manager as soon as practicable so that advice can be sought from the Commonwealth’s insurers.
+A Notifiable Incident Flowchart is available to help determine which incidents need to be reported to Comcare.
+You must also notify your Ministerial and Parliamentary Services State Manager as soon as practicable.

 The Employee Assistance Program is available to provide individual counselling or group debriefing sessions following a critical incident.
 Group sessions can be arranged through your Advice and Support Director.